AndyDentFree/expatpp/readme.md

 The core principles can be adapted to any event-driven parser.
 Basically, write simple _sub-parsers_ which parse a portion of the tree and cleanly return to their calling context.

+## Warning
+I have included the original expat folder copied here for historical reasons, as well as early CodeWarrior projects.

+Please use modern [expat from github][libexpat].
+See [Issue 2]

 ## History
 Expatpp was written when we started saving complex reports to XML and I realised that the typical examples for using the popular [expat] parser encouraged fragile nested switch statements and we were _writing legacy code_.